centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ![image](../../assets/configuration/autodisco/manual_scan_added.png)

-> In the list of result it is possible that some items can't be selected.
+> It is possible that some items in the list of results cannot be selected.
 This
 > indicates that they are already part of the configuration.

 The services were added and can be displayed in the menu `Configuration >